 You’ll already be well aware of how much better things are for your business now you’ve ditched physical paperwork and are enjoying the benefits of digitised, speedier admin.
 Making use of a workflow engine is another level-up from that experience, employing amazing automation tools to significantly reduce the steps your staff need to take when it comes to performing repetitive tasks.

-These will allow you to not only personalise customer experiences down to a granular level, but help you work faster too, as a result.
+These will allow you to not only personalise customer experiences down to a granular level, but to help you work faster as a result.

-Besides, if you can limit interruptions and achieve greater results more quickly, you’d want to, right?
-To help you reach that goal, we’ve put together an overview of how automated workflows can prevent disruptive admin from ruining your day and even a way to create your own personalised flows).
+Ultimately, if you can limit interruptions and achieve greater results more quickly, you’d want to, right?
+To help you reach that goal, we’ve put together an overview of how automated workflows and software can prevent disruptive admin from ruining your day and even outlined a way to create your own personalised flows.

 Let’s make your customer journeys world-class!